 Activities, Resources and Services to Enrich the High School Experience

 The following align with the DPS GT Department Vision and Mission:

 - Individual Student and Family Consultations with Specialist – By teacher, counselor, psychologist, social worker or administrative referral only.
 Students may self-refer for this service by first attending lunch and/or office hours/tutorial.
-Parents may request consultation services at any time, but must be in partnership with school officials.
-This service is by appointment only as part of our MTSS (Multi-Tiered Support Systems) and a Goal Mentoring Pilot (this aims to authenticate the goal processes of Advanced Learning Plans – High School Advanced Learning Plans in DPS are still in the planning phase and should be mainstreamed in the 2016-2017 school year).
+Parents may request consultation services at any time, and must be in partnership with school officials.
+GT Goal Mentoring is by appointment only as part of our MTSS (Multi-Tiered Support Systems) and ensures the authentication of Advanced Learning Plans.

 This year, our main interest groups (in alphabetical order) known and affiliated with the GT Office are:

 - Academic Mentorships with Community Resources, Inc. (by nomination)